 “No, no… it’s just, the Seeking God, since the beginning of this layer, it’s been showing me these, these, moral dilemmas.
 And a lot of them have been like, ‘if Rinn was dying, would you cut off your right arm to save her?’.
 And it didn’t, like, ask that in words, it showed me a vision and had me act out what I would do.
 So it’s just –”

 “In that one?
 I mean, I cut my arm off –”

 I looked up into her eyes.
 “You’d actually cut your arm off to save me?!
 Oh my gods oh my gods oh my gods –”

-“That was one of the easier choices, actually, I mean, when you think about it, my life wouldn’t be that much different without my arm, it would just take a while to get used to –”
+“That was one of the easier choices, actually, I mean, when you think about it, my life wouldn’t be that much different with one less arm, it would just take a while to get used to –”

 “You’re crazy!”
 I hugged her even tighter than before.